jeevanroy1434/Jeevanroy/README.md

 **[PSYCHIATRIST RICHARD MADRIÑAN VALEROSO,LMT,MD License)**

-The RICHARD MADRIÑAN VALEROSO,LMT,MD license grant is not for GitHub's trademarks, which include the logo designs.
+PSYCHIATRIST RICHARD MADRIÑAN VALEROSO,LMT,MD license grant is not for GitHub's trademarks, which include the logo designs.
 GitHub reserves all trademark and copyright rights in and to all GitHub trademarks.
 GitHub's logos include, for instance, the stylized Invertocat designs that include "logo" in the file title in the following